garrandall/popular-music-data/tracks/look-what-they-ve-done-to-my-song-ma-ray-charles.md

 And i'm-ah just about to go insane
 I'm insane, insane, mama
 I'm going crazy, mama, that's what it is
-Lord knows i don't care what they done to my song
+Lord knows I don't care what they done to my song
-No, i don't care about that, but see
+No, I don't care about that, but see
 The main thing, mama
 What they trying to do to me
-You see, well they stole everything i had, mama
+You see, well they stole everything I had, mama
 And they made a million with it, and you know that hurts But oh, i'm gonna keep on working on the building
 Just like you taught me, mama
-Whoah, yes i will, yes i will, yeah
+Whoah, yes I will, yes I will, yeah

 Whoah mama
-Mama.....mama....mama....mama
+Mama...mama...mama...mama